See the Department of State’s Fact Sheet on Lebanon for information on U.S.-Lebanese relations.

 Avoid the Lebanon-Syria border region: The U.S. Embassy strongly urges U.S. citizens to avoid the Lebanese-Syrian border region.
 There have been incidents of cross-border shelling and air strikes of Lebanese villages from Syria, resulting in deaths and injuries.
 There have been episodic clashes between the Lebanese Armed Forces and Syrian-based extremists along the border with Syria.
 There have also been reports of armed groups from Syria kidnapping or attacking Lebanese citizens living in border areas.

 Avoid the Lebanon-Israel border region: There are border tensions to the south with Israel, and the U.S. Embassy urges U.S. citizens to avoid this area.
 A few years ago, hostilities between Israel and Hizballah flared in the Golan Heights and Shebaa Farms area, and the potential for wider conflict remains.
-South of the Litani River, Hizballah has stockpiled large amounts of munitions in anticipation of a future conflict with Israel.
-There have been sporadic rocket attacks from southern Lebanon into Israel in connection with the violence between Israel and Hizballah in Lebanon and Hamas in Gaza.
+There have been sporadic rocket attacks from southern Lebanon into Israel.
 These attacks, normally consisting of rockets fired at northern Israel, often provoke a prompt Israeli military response against attackers at the point of origin of the attack.
 The rocket attacks and responses can occur without warning.
 Landmines and unexploded ordnance pose significant dangers throughout southern Lebanon, particularly south of the Litani River.
 Travelers should watch for posted landmine warnings and strictly avoid all areas where landmines and unexploded ordnance may be present.

 Avoid travel to refugee settlements: Violence within refugee settlements has resulted in shootings and explosions.
 U.S. citizens should avoid travel to refugee settlements.
 Palestinian groups hostile to both the Lebanese government and the United States operate autonomously in formal and informal refugee settlements in different areas of the country.

 Crime: While reported crime rates in Lebanon are moderate, both car theft and burglaries occur.
 Violent crime and sexual assault are rare, but do happen.
+For instance, a diplomat from the United Kingdom was sexually assaulted and murdered in December 2017 by a driver for a ride sharing service.
 Criminal groups have abducted U.S. citizens for ransom and other motives, on at least one occasion using the lure of a business meeting.
 The embassy receives regular reports of domestic abuse.
 Petty theft -- such as pickpocketing and purse snatching -- is common in crowded public areas.
 Police are responsive but often unable to affect a positive outcome.
-There are no special concerns with regard to targeted victimization of U.S. citizens in scams or confidence schemes.

 There have been incidents involving a theft ring that appear to target foreigners using service cars.
-A female British citizen utilizing a car service was killed by her assigned driver in December 2017.
 Service cars are privately owned vehicles bearing red license plates that act as public transportation for multiple passengers at once.
 Because of the risks inherent in using any unknown transportation, U.S. citizens should be wary of these service cars, use only those service cars that vet their drivers, and carry the number of a reputable taxi company in case of emergencies.